jwodder/pypi-simple/README.rst

 :pep:`691`.
 With it, you can query `the Python Package Index (PyPI)
 <https://pypi.org>`_ and other `pip <https://pip.pypa.io>`_-compatible
 repositories for a list of their available projects and lists of each project's available package files.
-The library also allows you to query package files for their project version, package type, file digests, ``requires_python`` string, PGP signature URL, and metadata URL.
+The library also allows you to download package files and query them for their project version, package type, file digests, ``requires_python`` string, PGP signature URL, and metadata URL.

 See `the documentation <https://pypi-simple.readthedocs.io>`_ for more information.